DC State Estimation

 Info

-In this scenario, JuliaGrid will recognize instances where the user has not modified parameters that impact the gain matrix.
-Consequently, JuliaGrid will leverage the previously performed gain matrix factorization, resulting in a significantly faster solution compared to recomputing the factorization.
+Here, JuliaGrid recognizes when the user has not modified parameters that impact the gain matrix.
+Consequently, JuliaGrid reuses the previously computed gain matrix factorization, resulting in a significantly faster solution compared to recomputing the factorization.

 Power Analysis

-After obtaining the solution from the DC state estimation, calculating powers related to buses and branches is facilitated by using the power! function.
-For instance, let us consider the model for which we obtained the DC state estimation solution:
+After obtaining the solution from the DC state estimation, use the power! function to calculate powers related to buses and branches.
+For instance, consider the model used to obtain the DC state estimation solution:

 system, monitoring = ems()